-1. If you're not already logged in to Plesk, log in using admin for your login and the password you created when you logged in to Plesk for the first time.
+1. If you're not already logged in to Plesk, log in using admin for your login (or the login you defined during account set up, if you're an Assisted Service Plan user) and the password you created when you logged in to Plesk for the first time.

 2. From the menu on the left, select Domains.
+Assisted Service Plan users will select Home.